Sabeena Ahmed - Fairtrade Nomad and Optimist for Change

 The Ten Principles of Fair Trade

-The need to talk immediate action was cemented when I read the document ''An Islamic Perspective of Fair Trade'' by Ajaz Ahmed Khan and Laura Thaut published by Islamic Relief UK.
+The need to talk immediate action was cemented when I read the document ''An Islamic Perspective on Fair Trade'' by Dr Ajaz Ahmed Khan and Dr Laura Thaut Vinson published by Islamic Relief UK.

 I've attached a video of my fairtrade journey and timeline for you to watch at your leisure.